Duality and Heat flow: Introduction

-Inequality~\eqref{eq:funct_s1} was put forward by Keith Ball in his phd dissertation.
-It has been extended to non-even function in~\cite{ArtsteinAvidan:2004p118} and admits several proofs relying on geometric arguments (see for instance~\cite{FM:2007, L:2009}).
-A new, analytical, approach based on heat flow was obtained in~\cite{NT:2023}, where it is proven that $M(e^{-\phi})$ increases when we let $e^{-\phi}$ evolve along the Fokker-Planck flow.
-However the authors obtained this property at the limit, by using the Laplace transform in place of the Legendre transform.
-We aim at providing a direct approach.
+Inequality~\eqref{eq:funct_s1} was put forward by Keith Ball in his PhD dissertation.
+It has been extended to non-even functions in~\cite{AKM} and admits several proofs relying on geometric arguments (see for instance~\cite{AKM, FM:2007, L:2009}).
+Let us mention that one may prefer to work directly with log-concave functions, that is functions of the form $e^{-\phi}$ with $\phi:\R^n\to \R\cup\{+\infty\}$ convex.
+Then, the \emph{polar} of the log-concave function $f=e^{-\phi}$ is defined by